iAmShorty/mpos-eggdrop-tcl/README.md

 NOTE:
 Only Botowners can manage Pools.
 You have to be recognized by the bot, else you can't fire any of the commands.
+Be sure you have +n rights and a valid hostmask on the bots userfile.

 You can add as many Pools as you want.
 Apiurl and Apikey are the Values from your MPOS installation.

 Add a Pool
 <pre>